christing12/SoftwareRasterizer/README.md

 # Software Renderer

 My implementation of a software renderer for learning purposes!
-Tried to use very little dependencies
+I chose not to use a graphics API / hardware acceleration because I wanted to learn more about the graphics pipeline.
+This project only has SDL2 for window & input management, and nlohmann json parser to create scenes easier.

 ### Features

 * Cross platform
 * Minimal dependencies
 * Back-face culling
+* frustum culling
 * Shader based
 * Perspective correct interpolation
 * Homogeneous clipping